kyma-project/website/content/blog-posts/2021-12-03-release-notes-2.0/index.md

 Kyma Dashboard is decoupled from the Kyma cluster.
 It is not part of the initial Kyma installation, but you can add it to the cluster manually, or run it on your local machine using Kyma CLI.

-Moreover, we removed the Console Backend Service and now we connect directly with the Kubernetes API.
+Moreover, we removed the Console Backend Service and now we connect with the Kubernetes API directly.

 ### Kyma Dashboard features